- EN - Blog

-Expressed as a percentage of responses received, intention to buy again reflects customers’ experiences with your product or brand, both in the past and the present.
+Expressed as a percentage of responses received, intention to buy again or 'repeat purchase' reflects Customers’ experiences with your product or brand, both in the past and the present.
 The higher this percentage is, the greater the trust that consumers have in you, which can lead to positive word of mouth or more spending when they make their next purchases.

 Critizr, a platform for interacting digitally with customers and measuring satisfaction and relationships